HYUNUK123/automatic_driving_rc_car/train/README.md

 * ex2) ./data/train/images

 open mkyaml.py
-* You need to modify the same path that you modified data.yaml in number 4.
+* You need to modify the same path that you modified data.yaml
 * and run mkyaml.py

 ## 4. Run train.py
 you need change this code